bethgelab/CiteME/README.md

   <a href="https://citeme.ai/paper"><strong>Preprint</strong></a>
 </p>

-**CiteME is a dataset that tests Language Models in their ability to find papers cited by scientific texts.**
+**CiteME is a benchmark designed to test the abilities of language models in finding papers that are cited in scientific texts.**